Public Safety Power Shutoffs and Related Outages

 Yes.
 There has been news coverage of outages and power line damage for CORE Electric, United Power, Poudre Valley, Estes Park, Longmont, Loveland and Fort Collins utilities.
 On Dec.
 17, several fires in Yuma County were reported with indications that the cause was downed power lines.

 As Xcel was preparing for the PSPS, they were making every effort possible to reduce the impact on customers.
-Just before executing the PSPS, they were able to have a crew reroute electricity to the Shanahan Ridge neighborhood.
+Just before executing the PSPS, Xcel was able to have a crew reroute electricity to the Shanahan Ridge neighborhood.
 However, later in the day, the high winds caused an outage that impacted the entire southwest and west central areas of Boulder.
 Xcel could not exclude Shanahan Ridge from the Dec.
 19 PSPS.

 For example, messages that our power was restored when it wasn’t or that it would be hours later before it would be restored when it was already restored.
 Will the City do anything to make sure Xcel is more transparent and provides better information to customers?